 Since many mentions come as in-text citations with references in the bibliography, we linked the in-text citation and the reference in the dataset.
 We then applied codes to each element separately.
 For references we used the additional codes shown in Table 4, but for comparison in reporting purposes we treat a citation+reference pair as a single mention which has all of the codes applied to either element.
 For example, if one mention included a creator name in-text, while another included the creator name in the reference, this distinction is retained in the dataset but in the analysis reported in this paper both would be reported as a single mention that included a creator name.

-We standardized the software names by clustering the raw names using Jaro-Winkler distance, as implemented by the R stringdist package (Loo, 2014), and manually inspecting the clusters (e.g., standardizing “Image J” and “ImageJ” and components of a single package, such as BLAST, BLASTP, BLASTN etc.)
+We standardized the software names by clustering the raw names using Jaro-Winkler distance, as implemented by the R stringdist package (van der Loo, 2014), and manually inspecting the clusters (e.g., standardizing “Image J” and “ImageJ” and components of a single package, such as BLAST, BLASTP, BLASTN etc.)

 Table 4: Additional codes for references in software mentions